makerdao/mips/MIP40/MIP40c3-Subproposals/MIP40c3-SPX.md

 _Unfilled_ - Part Time PM / Operations
 _Unfilled_ - Part Time Contributor
 _Unfilled_ - Part Time Contributor

+\* @prose11 is aiming to move to 'Moderate Experience' after 2 months.
+** @blimpa is aiming to take on the role of MIP Editor in the next quarter.

 ### Quarterly Budget - June/August/September